A soldier’s true courage

 Chief Warrant Officer Lawrence Surridge was just 17-years old when he joined the Canadian Armed Forces in 1973.
 His family has deep military roots and he knew it was his calling.
-His grandfather, who had served in WWI, was a strong influence early in life, instilling traditional military values of order, respect and honour.
+His grandfather, who served in the Great War, was a strong influence early in life, instilling traditional military values of order, respect and honour.

 As a proud member of the Princess Patricia's Canadian Light Infantry, also known as the Princess Pats, Lawrence’s military career spans an impressive 34 years.

 Princess Patricia's Canadian Light Infantry is a fiercely proud and tough regiment that dates back to the First World War.
 Since 1950, the Princess Pats have been involved in numerous military operations around the world and commenced deploying to Afghanistan in 2002.

 During the Cold War in 1976, a 21-year-old Lawrence was deployed to the conflict in Cyprus.
 He would go on to serve operational tours in war-torn Croatia, Bosnia and Sinai Peninsula, and became the Regimental Sergeant-Major of Princess Patricia’s Second Battalion based in Winnipeg in 2000.

 A decorated veteran, Lawrence retired from the military in 2009, but his own personal battle would just begin.
 For years, he suffered from terrorizing night sweats, depression and other symptoms that he struggled to understand.
 As a high-ranking soldier, Lawrence found ways to cope throughout his career and didn’t tell a soul what he was experiencing.

 “I can remember pulling to the side of the road and just breaking down,” says Lawrence.
 In those days you didn’t say anything – there was nowhere to go for help.”